Dobbiaco and the Tre Cime

 We fly to Venice and transfer by private coach to the lovely village of Dobbiaco.

 Transfer Time = 2 hours 15 minutes

-The Val Fiscalina in Sesto is an area of outstanding natural beauty, with flower meadows, thick woods and rustic pastures and is surrounded by impressive rock formations.
+The Val Fiscalina in Sesto is an area of outstanding natural beauty, with flower meadows, thick woods, rustic pastures and is surrounded by impressive rock formations.
 The walk in Val Fiscalina starts from the village of Sesto and leads to Rifugio Fondovalle.
-We return to Bad Moos and take the Croda Rossa gondola up to a beautiful alpine meadow at 1,900m, where we have time to explore and take in the views.
+We return to Bad Moos and take the Croda Rossa gondola up to a beautiful alpine meadow at 1,900m, where we have time to explore and take in the panoramic mountain views.